Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

 // it can also contain readStatus { readAt: Timestamp }
 instance.stream(console.log)

+// force checking for updates.
+// calling this will publish any incoming notifications to the stream instance.poll()

 // mark an array of notifications as read
 // make sure to pass notifications objects, not their IDs. instance.markNotificationsAsRead([notification1, notification2])